yoid2000/anonymity_loss_coefficient/scripts/best_row_match/README.md

 `run_brm_attack.py` expects to find everything it needs in `attack_directory/inputs`.
 Specifically, the following should be placed there:

-* `original.csv`: Contains the original data
+* `your_file_name.csv` or `your_file_name.parquet`: Contains the original data.

 * `synthetic_files`: This is a directory containing one or more synthetic datasets generated from the original data.
-Each of these files may have a subset of the columns in `original.csv`.
+Each of these files may have a subset of the columns from the original data.
+These can be `.csv` or `.parquet` files.

 Note that the larger the synthetic datasets are, the longer it'll take to run the tests.
 Therefore it might be a good idea to limit the synthetic datasets (and likewise the original data from which they were derived) to 10k-20k or so rows.